 Brett’s argument goes after the gift card as a source of shadow work.
 This is a term that describes the modern trend of jobs being increasingly outsourced from corporations to the customer.
 For example customers now having to fill their own car with petrol, when that used to be performed by the station attendant.

-Just because I’m becoming more minimalist and focused on quality and usefulness these days does not detract from this.
-If anything, the more focussed I become on minimalism and reducing clutter, the more I enjoy the art of keeping my eye out for only those things that I know are quality and will significantly enhance my life.
+The more focused I become on minimalism and reducing clutter, the more I enjoy the art of keeping my eye out for only those things that will truly enhance my life.

 I find casually wandering through electronics/hardware/gentleman’s clothing store to be a rather enjoyable and relaxing experience.
 I’m sure many blokes, though they might not admit it, get a real kick out of just wandering around a hardware store eyeing off all the big boys toys.
 I know I do.

-I often have a very specific wish list in mind that I carry around in my subconscious and I am often shopping with a purpose, even if I have range of potential items, they usually have a scope.
+I often have a wish list in mind that I carry around in my subconscious and I am often shopping with a purpose, even if I have range of potential items, they usually have a scope.
 Say I’m looking for a new polo shirt, or a couple of movies or books, I’m almost never wandering aimlessly around Amazon or Kindle hoping for something to catch my eye.
-The trick to a good gift card is to be accessible to a persons wish list as this will go a long way to reducing the shadow work required in buying stuff.
+The trick to a good gift card is to be accessible to a persons wish list.
+This will reduce the shadow work required.

 If you know someone who does not think like this, and often has no idea what they want, then your better judgement might suggest that a gift card is not for them, and that’s great.
 But you see this is the whole idea behind being thoughtful in your gift giving, rather than random or passive and leaving everything till the last minute.